The Delusion Dilemma

 Vision and Reality

 The most successful founders are those who can dream big, but also listen closely - to their teams, their customers, and the market.
-They understand that sometimes, the greatest success comes not from relentlessly pursuing a single vision, but from having the courage to evolve that vision in the face of new information.
+They understand that sometimes, the greatest success comes not from relentlessly pursuing a single vision, but from having the courage and humility to evolve that vision in the face of new information.

 This is a cautionary tale.